azhanali305/FYP_App/README.md

-# my_fyp
+# Calm Mind

-A new Flutter project.
+A Part of Our Final Year Project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is some part of our FYP that is Calm Mind an Assistive System for Dementia Patients.

 A few resources to get you started if this is your first Flutter project: